 As soon as you set foot in Japan, you’ll start seeing the typical Japanese fried chicken: karaage.
 Now, karaage usually refers to chicken, but depending on the area you eat out, other meat (like pork) may be used instead.

 The pieces of meat are lightly coated with wheat flour or potato starch and deep-fried in oil.
 Sometimes the ingredients are marinated beforehand.
 It’s usually served with a slice of lemon on the side, but you can enjoy it with or without it.

-The chicken variety is especially common in restaurants, street-food carts, izakaya, convenience stores (and pretty much anywhere else).
+The chicken variety is especially common in restaurants, street-food carts, izakaya, and convenience stores.
 Karaage is cheap, tasty, and fast.
 Only downside?
 So good, it’s addictive!

 Like gyudon, but prepared with pork, this is another popular Japanese food and often neglected (by foreigners) dish that is as cheap as fast and tasty.
 Perfect for those on the go, you can enjoy this meal in specific restaurants and all Japanese-style fast-food chains.
 A bowl of rice is served with a topping of deep-fried pork cutlet, egg, vegetables, and condiments.

 It’s a common dish in Japan, but you can find several kinds, like the one served with tonkatsu sauce, the demi katsudon (a specialty of Okayama), shio-katsudon (flavored with salt), or the miso-katsu (originally from Nagoya).

 Regardless of the variety, you’ll love this dish!

 This dish, also known as kushiage, is crunchy deep-fried skewered meat, fish, or vegetables.
-The etymology refers to its preparation, with Kushi referring to the skewers used and katsu, meaning the deep frying of a cutlet of meat.
+The etymology refers to its preparation, with Kushi referring to the skewers used and katsu, meaning the deep frying of a meat cutlet.

-Some of the more interesting kinds are prepared with bamboo shoots, lotus root, cartilage (nankotsu), and gizzard (sunagimo).
+Some of the more exciting kinds are prepared with bamboo shoots, lotus root, cartilage (nankotsu), and gizzard (sunagimo).
 They are all certainly worth tasting.